-In March, we reported on the draft for the Supply Chain Law.
+In March, we reported on the draft for the Supply Chain Act.
 This draft was passed by the German Bundestag in June 2021 and confirmed by the Bundesrat.
-The Supply Chain Sourcing Obligations Law (LkSG) – or Supply Chain Law for short – will initially apply to companies with more than 3,000 employees from 01.01.2023.
+The Act on Corporate Due Diligence Obligations in Supply Chains (LkSG) – or Supply Chain Act for short – will initially apply to companies with more than 3,000 employees from 01.01.2023.
 In Germany, around 600 companies will be affected in the first stage.
 From 2024, the law will then also apply to companies with more than 1,000 employees, so that around 2,900 more companies will be affected.
-The Supply Chain Law will be evaluated from 2026 and this will be accompanied by a possible adjustment of this limit.
+The Supply Chain Act will be evaluated from 2026 and this will be accompanied by a possible adjustment of this limit.
 Companies with fewer employees could then also be affected.

 2. Companies bear responsibility for the supply chain.
 The due diligence obligation relates to the entire supply chain from raw material to end product.
 The requirements for companies are graduated.
 They are based on the one hand, on how likely a company is to be considered a perpetrator of human rights violations and, on the other hand, on the different stages in the supply chain.
 Companies must take action if there are clear indications of violations along the supply chain.

 3. The Federal Office of Economics and Export Control takes over the external verification of compliance with the law.
 This involves looking at company reports or complaints submitted and, if necessary, imposing fines in the event of omissions or violations.

 4. The Supply Chain Act ensures better protection of human rights by allowing affected parties to file complaints with the Federal Office of Economics and Export Control and assert their rights before German courts.

 The act provides a legal framework for the protection of people and the environment in global supply chains.
 The key objectives of the Supply Chain Act are to ensure respect for human rights worldwide, to end the exploitation of people and nature in developing countries, and to promote equitable globalization.